-Each major railroad has two Station Marker Tokens which it can place on the map in order to service a wider area.
-The first one is free, but must be placed on the company's home city on its first operating round.
-The railroad must pay \$40 to place the other.
+Each major railroad has three Station Marker Tokens which it can place on the map in order to service a wider area.
+The first one is free, but must be placed on the company's home city.
+The railroad must pay to place the others.
+Placing the second token costs \$40, and placing the third costs \$100.

-In order to place the additional station marker, the railroad must be able to trace a legal route from its home city, to the city where the token is to be placed.
+In order to place an additional station marker, the railroad must be able to trace a legal route from its home city, to the city where the token is to be placed.

 There must be space available in the desired city to place a station marker.
-For instance, if there are two circles on the tile for the desired city, there is space for up to two station markers.
+For instance, if there are two large circles on the tile for the desired city, there is space for up to two station markers.